cc-archive/cclatam-mini-grants/ABC of CC and Copyright.md

 - CC ELS: 1 month (?), and 3 weeks for translation.

 *Last update:*
-- Evelyn + Claudia will coordinate with CC-CR.
+- <del>Evelyn + Claudia will coordinate with CC-CR. </del>
+- After spoke with CC-CR and CC-ELS, they will send out a proposal of join work.
+(04.05.2015)